Search and Ten of Swords: Critical reaction

 Daniel Fienberg of The Hollywood Reporter said, "The doubling of the concluding episodes paid off", and that the second one "was almost non-stop tears for [him]".
 He opined that "this was exactly how the show should have concluded".
 J.M.
 Suarez of PopMatters rated the finale a 9/10 and said that the show "culminat[ing] in one of the best series finalés in years is a testament to the thoughtful work of its creators".
-She called the gala scene one of the series's "most brilliant sequences", and praised the Phoenix scene as "incredibly moving" because "Bishé and Davis beautifully exemplify the range of emotions it inspires".
+She called the cocktail party scene one of the series's "most brilliant sequences", and praised the Phoenix scene as "incredibly moving" because "Bishé and Davis beautifully exemplify the range of emotions it inspires".
 Suarez concluded by saying that the show's "place in television history is secure; this is a series that'll continue to be discovered, and inspire others".
 Sean T. Collins, writing for Decider, called Halt and Catch Fire one of the best series of all time, saying, "Judging from the reaction to its two-part series finale this weekend, that's uncontroversial now".
 He praised Donna's speech as "heartbreakingly relevant" and the Phoenix scene as a "tremendous imaginative leap" that was one of the show's most memorable scenes.
 Alan Sepinwall of Uproxx called the finale "a masterful conclusion demonstrating the full range of the powers everyone on both sides of the camera" had.
 He lauded the decision to build the finale around the idea of two friends wanting to work together again without showing the viewer their idea.
 Sepinwall said that the diner sequence was a "gorgeous climactic scene" but that it should have been the actual ending to the episode instead of Joe's scene, noting "just about everything else in these two episodes was perfect".
 Chancellor Agard of Entertainment Weekly rated the episodes an "A" collectively, calling them "beautifully satisfying episodes that perfectly sum up the show's central themes while also bringing the characters to their poignant end points".

+Accolades

 Entertainment Weekly ranked "Ten of Swords" the ninth-best TV episode of 2017, while Decider included it on its list of the year's best episodes.
 Vulture ranked the episode's use of "Solsbury Hill" the third-best musical moment on TV in 2017.
 The A.V.
 Club included the finale's "Phoenix" scene on its list of the best TV scenes of the year, and Film School Rejects ranked the diner scene eighth on its list of the year's best TV scenes.